minizzang/ID311-MyOwnDiary/README.md

 ## 4. Issue
 ### 1) Special Features
+- **Auto-Save**
+  - To-do list and memo board are auto-saved every time you add or remove something.
+You don't have to do that manually.
+- **Interaction** between Elements and a Pointing Device
+  - On the `Diary` tab, you can choose the mood of the day.
+When you put the cursor on the image, its size becomes bigger.
+If you remove the cursor, it shrinks again.
+If you click it, its size is fixed to the bigger one.
+- **`Calendar`**
+  - The calendar is shown regardless of the tab, and interacts with many components at once.
+More in detail, we use the same calendar both on the `Diary` and `Todo` tab.
+    - `Diary`
+      - You can pick the date to see the diary of that day.
+      - When you choose the mood and save, the small colored dot will be marked on the calendar.
+Those dots can have different colors responding to the mood of that day.
+    - `Todo`
+      - You can pick the date before adding the to-do thing.
+  - Features were descripted more in detail in the [2.
+Description of the Application](#2-description-of-the-application).
 ### 2) Known Bugs
 - `Welcome_KAIST` Connecting Problem
   - A very weird thing happens when we connect the wi-fi `Welcome_KAIST` provided by KAIST and visit the application.
 You can't save the diary!
 It keeps making timeout only to fail.
 However, using other wi-fi or your own hotspot, it works normally again.
 We tried to fix this bug, but finally we decided that this wan't our problem, but `Welcome_KAIST`'s.